 Because I didn’t prefer to work in teams initially, I made improving group work skills as my short-term plan.
 As I became aware of my own nature with an understanding of MBTI nature and Belbin roles, I used that to develop the skills effectively in group-working situations.

-It didn’t only help me to understand my own behaviour among the group but also knowing other’s preferences and roles was useful in terms of delegating and managing my expectations from the group members.
+It didn’t only help me to understand my own behaviour in the group but also knowing others’ preferences and roles was useful in terms of delegating and managing my expectations from the group members.
 Similarly, relating my MBTI preferences indicated being an INFP (Introverted Feeling with Extraverted Intuition) that supported my preference of being intuitive about people, being a good listener and keeping people at ease.

-I can further relate this to my entrepreneurial career, which will involve team building and group working as a crucial aspect of it.
+I can further relate this to my entrepreneurial career, which will involve team building and group work as a crucial aspects of it.

-Ensuring fair composition within my team members with regard to Belbin team roles and understanding each others MBTI preferences will ensure that the team implements robust solutions and takes bird’s eye view in making decisions.
+Ensuring fair composition within my team members with regard to Belbin team roles and understanding each other’s MBTI preferences will ensure that the team implements robust solutions and takes a bird’s eye view in making decisions.

-Using the above-mentioned Johari Window tool and using that as a framework for identifying blind area skills also helped me to know the perspectives of my team members in the group.
+Using the above-mentioned Johari Window tool and using it as a framework for identifying blind area skills also helped me to know the perspectives of my team members in the group.

 By learning and adopting a framework of group work stages (Tuckman, 1965), I have thus realised that I need to focus more on communication during the storming phase to achieve better results from the performing stage.

 3.2 Presentation Skills